johnschoeman/onitama/README.md

 # Conventions:

-* player1 color is white and is at top of board.
+* player1 side is top and is at top of board.
-* player2 color is black and is at bottom of board.
+* player2 side is bot and is at bottom of board.

 # Game Rules: